enasequence/ena-browser-documentation/browser/ena-record.rst

 Tax Graph View
 ==============

-Here you can view the graphical view of the tax hierarchy
+View a graphical representation of the taxonomy hierarchy

 Full Hierarchy
 --------------

-Expand the graphical view which shows all the ancestors and children of the selected tax id.
+Expand the graphical view to display all ancestors and descendants of the selected tax id.

 All Children
 ------------

-Expand the graphical view which shows all the children of the selected tax id.
+Expand the graphical view to display all children of the selected tax id.

 Minimal View
 ------------